Free personalized radio that

 Laine had a falling out with the McCartneys at the close of the 1970s, as Wings itself collapsed, amid myriad personal and personnel problems.
 He recorded several solo albums and was a featured guest at some Beatles conventions, but retained only a fraction of his visibility.
 He re-emerged in the late '90s with a tribute album to McCartney, and has been the subject of many CD reissues spotlighting odd solo cuts from his post-Wings and pre-Ginger Baker's Air Force period.
 Laine will likely never achieve the stardom that his career seemed to point toward when he cut "Go Now" in the mid-'60s.
 On the other hand though, he has played enough interesting and inspired music to make him a recognizable name to two generations of rock & roll fans, and one of the more deservedly enduring alumni from the original British invasion. ~ Bruce Eder

-Track List: Hits Of The 60s
+Track List: Who Moved The World?

 Don't have a Pandora account?
 Sign up